 Life before Brooks and Kirk

-One of the companies I was on the books for, gained a contract for end point assessing.
-I expressed an interest in that but pointed out that I wasn’t actually a qualified assessor.
-They told me they had found Brooks and Kirk and worked out a deal with you guys.
+One of the companies Sue was on the books for gained a contract for End-Point Assessing.
+Sue expressed an interest in it, but they pointed out that she wasn’t actually a qualified assessor.

 Review left on our Facebook Page

 I thoroughly enjoyed completing this course especially as I could work at my own pace.
 From my initial conversation to the end of the course, everyone I spoke/interacted with were very helpful, friendly, supportive and knowledgeable.
 Moodle was very easy.

 At the time of this case study back in 2018, Sue was still looking for work, but was being sure to keep checking in for freelance assessor jobs online.
 Sue was holding on to hope as she believes she has the people skills and loves working as a trainer.